arsondog/arsondog/README.md

 # About Me!
 	Ayo.
 I'm arsondog.
 	I go by many names.
 But that's what not important.
-	I'm many things: A programmer, A catboy, A student, A Python User, Big supporter of Powernetwork.
+	I'm many things: A programmer, A catboy, A Python User, Big supporter of Powernetwork.
 	I'm very chill.
 You'll see me around doing my thing.
 Nice to meetcha. 🙂